Course Description

 -

-How to administer the opioid overdose reversal drug Naloxone (Intranasal: Adapt and Amphastar).
+Demonstrate how to administer the opioid overdose reversal drug Naloxone (Intranasal)

 As an approved Law Enforcement Training Board training provider (#47-1333720), Overdose Lifeline online training courses meet annual in-service training requirements for Indiana Law Enforcement officers and support personal, specifically for Mental Illness, Addiction & Disabilities IC 5-2-1-9(g)